justingolden21/storm-tracker/README.md

 https://justingolden21.github.io/storm-tracker/

-Track mana, storm count, and more for MTG storm decks
+A tracker for MTG Storm decks.
+Track mana, storm count, and more on the go, without dice or counters.

 ### Features